Python-SIP/sip/sphinx/installation.rst

 .. cmdoption:: -k, --static

-    The SIP module will be built as a static library.
-This is useful when building the SIP module as a Python builtin.
+    The :mod:`sip` module will be built as a static library.
+This is useful when building the :mod:`sip` module as a Python builtin.

 .. cmdoption:: -n, --universal